vmware-workloads/ansible-windows-mssql-cluster/README.md

 ### 3. VC & Aria Actions

 - Power down the VM
-- Eject the CDROM & set to 'Client Device' on the VM
+- Eject the CDROM & set to 'Client Device' / Passthrough on the VM
 - Convert the VM to a Template
 - Create a new image mapping to the template in Aria Automation
-- Create a Blueprint/Template to deploy (see `example_blueprint.yaml`)
+- Create a Blueprint/Template to deploy (see `aria_installer\aria_blueprint.yaml`)
+    - The installer works (see the readme in the `aria_installer` directory) but will also install a vro workflow that isn't currently used
+- Create a Customization spec `windows-template` that contains the credentials for the VM

 ### 4. Ansible Setup